kdoore/1335GitBook/pshapeagent.md

  # PShapeAgent

-Our goal now is to create a PShapeAgent class that inherits from the Agent class, where the Agent class inherits from the abstract Pattern class, as shown in the previous section: [](https://kdoore.gitbooks.io/cs1335/content/agent_-_animated_objects.html)
+Our goal now is to create a PShapeAgent class that inherits from the Agent class.
+In the last section, we develped code for the Agent class, we specified that Agent inherits from the abstract Pattern class.
+[Agent extneds Pattern](https://kdoore.gitbooks.io/cs1335/content/agent_-_animated_objects.html)